0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk-core-functionality/proof-generation/type-of-auth-requests.md

  - **reason**: reason of authentication (it could be age verification or simply a test flow)
  - **message**: Message to sign; can be left blank
  - **callbackUrl**: URL to which requested information is sent and response is received
- - **scope**: information realeted to the prrof request and the requiremenst to be fulfilled by the proof generated and shared from mobile
+ - **scope**: information realeted to the prrof request and the requiremenst to be fulfilled by the proof generated and shared from mobile.
+It is in the form of an array of proofs that the sdk generates.
  - **0**:
  - **id**: Scope id
  - **circuit_id**: Type of proof; in the above example, it is credentialAtomicQuerySig.